0xBallo/P2P-OnePoker/README.md

 ### Goal

 Reach **502** points for first.
-In case, two or more player reach 502 in the same turn, win the one with the highest score at the end of the turn.
+In case, two or more player reach 502 in the same turn, the one with the highest score at the end of the turn won.
 If at the flop you find a poker on the table, you instantly won the game.

 ### Scores